 — The Cyclone, perhaps America’s most famous roller-coaster with a history that harkens back to Coney Island’s wild coaster craze;

 — Nathan’s Famous, the king of hot dogs which has fed millions from the same corner for over a century;

 — Coney Island Terminal, a critical transportation hub that ushered in the amusement area’s famous nickname — the Nickel Empire

 PLUS: An interview with Dick Zigun, the unofficial mayor of Coney Island and founder of Coney Island USA, who recounts the origin of the Mermaid Parade and the Sideshow by the Seashore

-Listen Now: Coney Island History Podcast
+Listen Now: Landmarks of Coney Island (Extended Funhouse Mix)

 And we’d also like to thank Deno’s Wonder Wheel Amusement Park for graciously allowing us to record on the Wonder Wheel itself.

 Here are the seven official landmarks within the old Coney Island amusement area.
-We talk about four of them on the main show and two more of them on our Patreon exclusive:

 1) Coney Island Boardwalk